-A second patrol was conducted on the within our District.
-In addition there was New Jersey side of the Delaware River in March and this patrol covered the area between Penns Grove and Artificial
+A second patrol was conducted on the New Jersey side of the Delaware River in March and this patrol covered the area between Penns Grove and Artificial Island.

 In all, we discovered 37 chart corrections that should be made in order to bring Chart 294 more up to date.